Ted's Bridge World Play Problems

 Dummy's club ace is ruffed by south, who returns the heart king.
 How does declarer guarantee the contract?

 This problem is somewhat flawed by the conditions.
-In real life, if south holds the diamond ace, then declarer could lead a diamond to the king for a tenth trick; whereas, if north has that card, then a diamond return by south at trick two could defeat the contract off the top.
-Additionally, a dedicated reader has observed that an alternative solution was available by way of an endplay on north; so the club spots have been rearranged to make the composer's elegant suggestion the only line that is guaranteed to work.
+In real life, should south hold the diamond ace, then declarer could lead a diamond to the king for a tenth trick; whereas, if north has that card, then a diamond return by south at trick two could defeat the contract off the top if south has another trump.
+Additionally, a dedicated reader has observed that in the composer's original matrix, an alternative solution was available by way of an endplay on north; so the club spots have been rearranged to render the composer's elegant suggestion the only line that is guaranteed to work.

 The heart return is ruffed high, and two more trumps are drawn.
-Now declarer leads the C5, and north falls victim to a classic Morton's Fork Coup.
-If he grabs the CQ, then there are enough winners to discard three of declarer's diamonds; the clubs are unblocked, and the S9 is used as an entry to dummy.
+Now declarer leads the 5, and north falls victim to a variation of the Morton's Fork Coup.
+If he grabs the Q, then there are enough winners to discard three of declarer's diamonds; the clubs are unblocked, and the 9 is used as an entry to dummy.

-Alternatively, if north ducks the club lead, then declarer's remaining club is dumped on the HA.
-Thereafter, two diamonds might be lost; but a crossruff handles the remainder.
+Alternatively, if north ducks the club lead, then declarer's remaining club is dumped on the A. Thereafter, two diamonds might be lost; but a crossruff handles the remainder.

 Go Back